 A title is considered “relevant” if it was applicable for the respective comprehensive examination that you passed.
 A “title” may be a book, part of a book or an article that could be claimed as a separate item on the list of relevant literature for the respective comprehensive examination.
 You can find the list of literature form here.

-Thus, for example, a student writing a sociology thesis on unemployment should present an interpretation from the field of history or psychology, with
+A student writing a thesis within sociology on unemployment should present an interpretation from the field of for instance: history of labour or psychology of work.

-a student writing a thesis in moral philosophy would prepare an account of developmental psychology, etc.
+A student writing a thesis in moral philosophy would prepare an account of developmental psychology.

 Charles University